dvdmgl/django-pg-fts/README.rst

 >>> Article.objects.filter(fts_isearch='waz up')

-As will result in something like sql:
+Will result in sql something like:

 .. code-block:: sql

     tsvector @@ to_tsquery('english', 'waz | up')

-Or tsquery will to make raw tsquery:
+But you can make a raw tsquery:

 >>> Article.objects.filter(fts_tsquery='waz & !up')

-As will result in something like sql:
+Will result in sql something like:

 .. code-block:: sql

     tsvector @@ to_tsquery('english', 'waz & !up')

-And also rank the results with normalization:
+And also rank the results with normalization and order:

 >>> from pg_fts.aggregates import FTSRank
->>> Article.objects.filter(rank=FTSRank(fts_search='waz up'), normalizing=[1,3]).order_by('-rank')
+>>> Article.objects.filter(
+    rank=FTSRank(fts_search='waz up', normalization=[1,3])).order_by('-rank')

-Multiple dictionaries also are supported, check the documentation.
+For multiple dictionaries and more advanced options, check the documentation.

 Documentation
 -------------